v4rakh/upda/README.md

 In addition, you can use _upda_'s UI to manage updates, e.g. _approve_ them when they have been rolled out to a host.

-Important to note:

-* _upda_ is **NOT a scraper** to watch docker registries or GitHub releases, it simply collects and consolidates updates from different sources via _webhooks_.
-If you like to watch GitHub releases, write a scraper and use `upda-cli` to report back to _upda_.
+> _upda_ is **NOT** a scraper to watch docker registries or GitHub releases, it simply tracks and consolidates updates
+> from different sources provided via _webhooks_.
+If you like to watch GitHub releases, write a scraper and
-* _upda_ uses basic auth for administrative tasks like viewing available updates or setting up the initial webhooks.
+> use `upda-cli` to report back to _upda_.

 ## Concepts

+1. Create a webhook in upda.
+2. Use the webhook's URL in a 3rd party application to start tracking an update or use `upda-cli` to report an update.
+3. Enjoy visualization and state management of tracked updates in one place.
+4. Optionally, define [actions](#actions) for tracked updates as they arrive

 _upda_ retrieves new updates when webhooks of upda are invoked, e.g., [duin](https://crazymax.dev/diun/) invokes it or any other application which can reach the instance.
 Tracked updates are unique for the attributes `(application,provider,host)` which means that subsequent updates for an identical _application_, _provider_ and _host_ simply updates the `version` and `metadata` attributes for that tracked _update_ (regardless if the version or metadata payload _actually_ changed - reasoning behind this is to get reflected metadata updates independent if version attribute has changed).

 State management of tracked updates: